 A concise (≤ 250 words) abstract is required at the beginning of each article and, at the discretion of the chief editors, at the beginning of appropriate shorter contributions.
 Authors should summarize their conclusions and methods in the abstract.
 Footnotes, reference citations, and urls or hyperlinks are not permitted.

 Please note the abstract text in the manuscript must match exactly the abstract text entered in the abstract field of the upload system.
 If the abstract text entered in the abstract field of the upload system does not match the abstract in the manuscript then the submission will be returned to the author for correction.

 An optional plain language summary suitable for wider readership that provides additional context for why the work is relevant to science and society.
 It should be concise (≤120 words) and authors should follow the guidelines for significance statements.

-Include in the text of the manuscript (before or after the abstract) a short (20-30 words maximum) Capsule Summary of your Article.
+Include in the text of the manuscript (before or after the abstract) a short (20-30 words maximum) capsule summary of your article.
 No capsule is required for Nowcast, In Box, or Meeting Summary manuscripts.
-The Capsule Summary will be placed underneath the title and authors of your article.
-The more detailed Abstract will be placed on a separate page in the front of the magazine.
+The capsule summary may be placed underneath the title in the print and digital edition layout.
+It may also be the text used on the table of contents.
+It is not included in the online layout of the full article.
+The more detailed abstract is placed at the beginning of the online layout of the full article.